yext/analytics/docs/analytics.searchanalyticsconfig.domain.md

 ## SearchAnalyticsConfig.domain property

+> Warning: This API is now obsolete.
+>
+> Use a combination of [SearchAnalyticsConfig.region](./analytics.searchanalyticsconfig.region.md) and [SearchAnalyticsConfig.env](./analytics.searchanalyticsconfig.env.md) instead.
+>

 The domain to send the requests to.
+Overrides the 'region' and 'env' config options.

 <b>Signature:</b>